shimming-toolbox/shimming-toolbox/docs/source/overview/introduction.rst

 Context
 _______

-MRIs rely on magnetic fields to produce signals and make images.
-The main magnetic field (B0) and the RF field (B1) need to be as homogeneous as possible to ensure good image quality.
-If not, this can lead to reduced signal, reduced SNR and artifacts.
-The act of homogenizing those fields is called shimming.
-Many techniques have been developed over the years that push the limits of active shimming.
+Inhomogeneities of the main magnetic field (B0) can lead to image artefacts and signal loss in MRI.
+Correcting for these inhomogeneities and producing a flat, homogeneous field is called "shimming".
+When such shimming is done during the acquisition of MRI images, it is referred to as "active shimming".
+Many techniques have been developed for active shimming over the years, pushing the limits of hardware and software.

 Goals of the Shimming-Toolbox
 _____________________________

-The shimming toolbox aims to facilitate shimming by providing a suite of software solutions, such as realtime shimming (using custom shim coils) and realtime z-shimming.
-The shimming toolbox can process B0scans and decompose them into a SH or non-orthogonal (custom) basis, allowing researchers to extract the necessary shim parameters.
+We developed the Shimming Toolbox to facilitate the deployment of these techniques, such as realtime shimming using custom coils, or realtime z-shimming.
+Using the Toolbox, B0 maps can be calculated and decomposed onto a spherical harmonic, or custom non-orthogonal basis, and the shim parameters necessary to create a flat B0 field can be calculated.